fscorrupt/awesome-stars/README.md

 - [Kayomani/PlexExternalPlayer](https://github.com/Kayomani/PlexExternalPlayer) - Allows you to use Plex to browse your media then play the files in your favorite media player (where the files are local).
 - [soerenkampschroer/plex-to-vlc](https://github.com/soerenkampschroer/plex-to-vlc) - Play your videos in VLC right from the Plex Web Player interface.
 - [nsano-rururu/docker-compose-ui](https://github.com/nsano-rururu/docker-compose-ui) - web interface for Docker Compose
+- [kimmknight/raweb](https://github.com/kimmknight/raweb) - A simple web interface for your RemoteApps hosted on Windows 10, 11 and Server.
 - [revenz/Fenrus](https://github.com/revenz/Fenrus) - A personal home page for quick access to all your personal apps/sites.
 - [marklagendijk/node-toogoodtogo-watcher](https://github.com/marklagendijk/node-toogoodtogo-watcher) - Node.js cli tool for monitoring your favorite TooGoodToGo businesses.
 Docker image available.
 - [linuxserver/budge](https://github.com/linuxserver/budge) -